Hunter syndrome: Bone marrow and stem cell transplantation

 Bone marrow transplantation and hematopoietic stem cell transplantation (HSCT) have been used as treatments in some studies.
 While transplantation has provided benefits for many organ systems, it has not been shown to improve the neurological symptoms of the disease.
 Although HSCT has shown promise in the treatment of other MPS disorders, its results have been unsatisfactory so far in the treatment of MPS II.
 ERT has been shown to lead to better outcomes in MPS II patients.

 Gene editing therapy

-In February 2019, medical scientists working with Sangamo Therapeutics, headquartered in Richmond, California, announced the first "in body" human gene editing therapy to permanently alter DNA – in a patient with MPS II.
+In February 2019, scientists working with Sangamo Therapeutics, announced the first "in body" human gene editing therapy to permanently alter DNA – in a person with MPS II.
 Clinical trials by Sangamo involving gene editing using zinc finger nuclease are ongoing as of February 2019.

+In November 2025, Manchester Children's Hospital reported that a child with the disease was developing normally a year after starting a special treatment that involved gene editing his stem cells.
+He was one of five children taking part in the trial, but the progress of the others is not yet known.

 Prognosis

 Earlier onset of symptoms is linked to a worse prognosis.
 For children who exhibit symptoms between the ages of 2 and 4, death usually occurs by the age of 15 to 20 years.
 The cause of death is usually due to neurological complications, obstructive airway disease, and cardiac failure.
 If patients have minimal neurologic involvement, they may survive into their 50s or beyond.